slamdata/purescript-markdown/README.md

 Notably, HTML is not supported.
 Possibly, a safe subset of HTML could be added at some point in time.

+In addition, a few simplifications have been made to exclude some more obscure and redundant cases.
+This makes the parser much simpler and cleans up the code considerably (if you really need full compatibility, PRs are welcome!).

 The parser produces an ADT which describes the structure of the document.

 ## Extensions to CommonMark

 SlamDown extends CommonMark in several ways:

  * **Evaluated code blocks** &mdash; These code blocks are evaluated by the Markdown application and results of the evaluation are inserted into the document.
+This is similar to an image which is essentially an evaluated link (restricted to image links).
  * **Form Elements** &mdash; Form elements may be named, given default values, and embedded into a document.
+The host application decides what to do with them, if anything &mdash; beyond rendering them as forms.

 ### Code Evaluation